 There’s a bit of a hierarchy in the directing department.
 The director, naturally, is at the top, but there are typically assistant directors to help with specific tasks.

-Then there’s a first assistant director.
-The AD supervises cast and crew, keeps track of time for the director, makes sure filming is on schedule, and is responsible for eliminating and minimizing hazards on set.
+- The first assistant director (AD) supervises cast and crew, keeps track of time for the director, makes sure filming is on schedule, and is responsible for eliminating and minimizing hazards on set.

-The key second AD (2AD) is in charge of tasks like moving the cast through hair, makeup, and wardrobe.
+- The key second assistant director (2AD) is in charge of tasks like moving the cast through hair, makeup, and wardrobe.
 Scheduling is this person’s primary role, and he or she is in charge of call sheets and assisting the first AD as needed.

-As movie sets get bigger, a third assistant director (3AD)—also known as a second-second AD—is needed for directing extras and vehicles for background action for large crowd scenes.
+- As movie sets get bigger, a third assistant director (3AD)—also known as a second-second AD—is needed for directing extras and vehicles for background action for large crowd scenes.

-Richard Walter, screenwriter and longtime co-chairman of the graduate screenwriting program at UCLA School of Theater, Film, and Television, encourages directors to rehearse with actors.
+Richard Walter, screenwriter and longtime co-chairman of the graduate screenwriting program at UCLA School of Theater, Film, and Television, also encourages directors to hone their craft by rehearsing with actors.